-For this assignment, write a narrative account in the style of a profile.
-Also include an audio file or transcription of the q&a, and note the date and time of the interview.
+For this assignment, write a narrative account in the style of a profile (i.e., in story form, not just the transcribed interview).
+Also include an audio file or list of questions you asked, and note the date and time of the interview.